ryjen/ryjen.github.io/content/post/elixir-and-phoenix.md

 ## Todo

-I did not get around to testing the scale ability of phoenix and the erlang virtual machine.
+* I did not get around to testing the scale ability of phoenix and the erlang virtual machine.
 I'll just take their word for it.
+* Slack addon?